jw-dev/chessview/README.md

 <img src="Img/sample.gif" height=50% width=50%>

-## Available bots
+## Usage

+### Command line
+To run a game, specify which bots to play for both white and black sides:
+<pre>chess [white] [black]</pre>
+(Possible players are described below.)

+### Controls
+* **Space**: Play/pause the playback.
+* **Left**: When paused, steps backwards through the moves.
+* **Right**: When paused, steps forwards through moves.
+If user has undone some moves, this will playback the same moves; otherwise, new moves are selected from the players as normal.

+### Players

-* **Random**: Plays a random move from the set of available moves.
+* `random`: Plays a random move from the set of available moves.
 Makes for interesting but silly games.
-* **WhiteSquares**: Ranks moves according to how many pieces fall onto white squares and prefers these.
+* `whitesquares`: Ranks moves according to how many pieces fall onto white squares and prefers these.
 Leads to interesting aesthetic patterns.
-* **BlackSquares**: Like WhiteSqaures, but for black squares (obviously).
+* `blacksquares`: Like `whitesquares`, but for black squares (obviously).
-* **MinimizeOpponentMoves**: Makes plays in order to minimize the number of counter moves the opponent has.
+* `minimize`: Makes plays in order to minimize the number of counter moves the opponent has.
 Is actually quite decent at chess, since usually ends up checkmating.
-* **Defensive**: Plays in order to minimize the number of its own pieces being captured and under attack.
+* `defensive`: Plays in order to minimize the number of its own pieces being captured and under attack.
-* **Offensive**: Plays in order to maximize the number of opponent pieces being captured and under attack.
+* `offensive`: Plays in order to maximize the number of opponent pieces being captured and under attack.
-* **Suicidal**: Opposite of Defensive; plays in order to maximize the number of its own pieces being captures and under attack.
+* `suicidal`: Opposite of `defensive`; plays in order to maximize the number of its own pieces being captures and under attack.
-* **Pacifist**: Opposite of Offensive; plays in order to minimize the number of opponent pieces being captured and under attack.
+* `pacifist`: Opposite of `offensive`; plays in order to minimize the number of opponent pieces being captured and under attack.
+* `centre`: Plays in order to control the centre d and e files.
+* `clearpath`: Opposite of `centre`; plays to control the a and h files.
+* `aggressive`: Plays to push its pieces to the opposite rank.
+Pushes one piece and then keeps moving that piece back and forth.
+Quite boring.
+* `passive`: Plays to prevent pushing its pieces at all; insanely boring (and terrible.)

 ## Features
 * Generates all legal moves for all pieces, allowing bots to rank them.